zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

 first convert the `Matches` to [`Slips`](http://docs.perl6.org/type/Slip), which gives us a list of captures, but they're still `Match` objects, which is why we convert them to [`Str`](http://docs.perl6.org/type/Str) as well.

-An even more verbose, but much clearer method is to use named captures instead and then `.map` them into [`Pairs`](http://docs.perl6.org/type/Pair):
+An even more verbose, but much clearer, method is to use named captures instead and then `.map` them into [`Pairs`](http://docs.perl6.org/type/Pair):

     my %things = 'moo=meow ping=pong'